 Tear Jerker: W.I.T.C.H.

-"O is for Obedience" for Caleb, When he learns that Nerissa is his mother the look on his face afterwards really says it all.
+- "O is for Obedience" for Caleb, When he learns that Nerissa is his mother the look on his face afterwards really says it all.
 The scene at the very end where he brushes off Cornelia's sympathetic hug and walks off into the distance is particularly heartbreaking.